Data Warehouse Testing Tool

 The exact techniques are mentioned below for each of the above steps.

 1. Test Reference Data: In a data warehouse it is very important to identify reference values.
 Example, Customer types (individual, corporate, government).
 The sudden appearance of a new reference value can put the processing logic at risk because they usually rely on preidentified values for their processing logic.
-Hence, compare the actual list of refence values in the data warehouse to the known values from a static list.
+Hence, compare the actual list of reference values in the data warehouse to the known values from a static list.

 2. Test Source Data: The source data is raw material used for processing and populating the data warehouse.
 The source validation tests ensure that the data meets the requirements before the processing starts.